alephant/MA-data/2 CASE STUDY/T&S excerpt.md

 ### C-Schema
 The horizontal top of the C-schema concerns the modeling or representational relationship between M and T
+- as the top link determines what the model represent, the top link also determines whether or not the model can be linked to the target "shit in, shit out?"
 - ==T&S identify this relationship as relevant for determining link uncertainty:== does M model, i.e. identify features that are causally relevent to T?

 Last, on the horizontal bottom side, M is used to relevantly draw inferences and answer questions about, or impute properties to, T.
-- this is link is what "understanding" refers to: using M to understand T
+- this link is what "understanding" refers to: using M to understand T
+- ***==but isn't this what identifies what the driving cause in T is, thus, what needs to be empirically validated acc.
+Sullivan? (so it is the bottom link that determines link uncertainty and not the top?)==***

 By sampling data (x,y) one gains a sample probability distribution that estimates the true probability distribution p(sampled output element y of state space Y given sampled input element x of state space X).